An Easy Way to Calculate an Inch of Water in the Garden

 Take an empty tuna can or cat food can (or any 1-inch-deep container with a wide mouth and straight sides) and place it under your drip emitter or soaker hose.

-Run the irrigation for 10 minutes and, using a ruler, measure the water depth in the can.
-If your irrigation filled the can with 1/2 inch of water, for example, you’ll know that you should run the irrigation for 10 minutes, twice a week, to achieve 1 inch of water per week.
+Run the irrigation for 10 minutes, then grab a ruler and measure the water depth in the can.
+If your irrigation filled the can with 0.25 inch of water, for example, you’ll know that you should run the irrigation for 40 minutes to deliver 1 inch of water.
+(Ideally, this would be divided into two or three watering sessions each week.)

 Measuring sprinkler output